Cigarettes & Alcohol

 There are flight connections to the neighbouring islands of Tenerife and Gran Canaria, with the Spanish mainland and with many European airports by charter flight.
 UK airports have a direct service almost daily.

-Not specified.
+Not obligatory.
 10% if you are particularly satisfied.

 In Spain you are required to carry ID.
 Therefore, you must constantly carry a valid identity card or passport with you.
 Driving licenses from Germany, UK, Austria, Sweden and Switzerland etc are also accepted.